Sudjadnan Parnohadiningrat: Corruption charges

 In 2010, the Corruption Eradication Commission (KPK) implicated Sudjadnan in corruption relating to the renovation of the Indonesian Embassy in Singapore, which had taken place in 2003 while he was Secretary General of the Department of Foreign Affairs.
 According to Mochamad Slamet Hidayat, who was Indonesian Ambassador to Singapore in 2003, Sudjadnan was accused to have received US$200,000 of the project funds.
 Facing the anti-corruption court in Jakarta in January 2011, Sudjadnan denied receiving the funds and causing any losses to the State.
 In the court's verdict he was only found guilty of unlawfully disbursing funds to the embassy in Singapore and was sentenced to 20 months in prison.
 Sudjadnan's sentence was shortened and he was released from prison early, in October 2011.

-In February 2012 the KPK named him a suspect in a second case, alleging that he was responsible for budget misappropriations committed by organizing committees of 16 international events organised by the Department of Foreign Affairs in 2004 and 2005, causing losses to the state of approximately US$ 1.2 million.
+In February 2012 the KPK named him a suspect in a second case, alleging that he was responsible for budget misappropriations committed by organizing committees of 16 international events organised by the Department of Foreign Affairs in 2004 and 2005, causing losses to the state of approximately US$1.2 million.
 In court, Sudjadnan claimed that he was acting on the instruction of President Megawati Sukarnoputri and the foreign minister, Hassan Wirajuda.
 He said that after the Bali bombings and several other terrorist attacks in 2002 - 2005, the Government had sought to improve the country’s image by hosting as many international conferences as possible.
 He took pride in putting together 16 international conferences in just two years, claiming that the events have returned far more money to the Indonesian economy than the cost to the Indonesian Government.
-During the court proceeding he claimed that one of the international conferences in which he proudly took leading role, was in the Tsunami Summit, January 5 - 6, 2005 that had yielded the sum of US$ 4.3 billion (approx. Rp.
+During the court proceeding he claimed that one of the international conferences in which he proudly took leading role, was in the Tsunami Summit, January 5–6, 2005 that had yielded the sum of US$4.3 billion (approx. Rp.
 46 trillion) pledges made for Aceh Tsunami rehabilitation and reconstruction, by tens of heads of state and governments and a number of heads of international financial institutions such as the World Bank, IMF, ADB etc. who attended the Tsunami Summit.
 The former Indonesian Vice President Jusuf Kalla who appeared during the court proceeding in April 2014 testified that Sudjadnan as Secretary General of DFA, acted under an emergency situation to approve the Summit budget that should not be charged as committing corruption.
 Sudjadnan also claimed that financing for all 16 conferences was approved by the Ministry of Finance.
-In July 2014 Sudjadnan was sentenced to 30 months in prison for graft..Sudjadnan was released after serving less than 30 months at Sukamiskin prison.
+In July 2014 Sudjadnan was sentenced to 30 months in prison for graft.
+Sudjadnan was released after serving less than 30 months at Sukamiskin prison.

 Death

-Parnohadiningrat died in Canberra, Australia on 28 June 2025, at the age of 72.
+Sudjadnan died in Canberra, Australia on 28 June 2025, at the age of 72.